Ry2uko/trivia-game/README.md

 # Trivia Game
 A basic trivia game built with jQuery and Bootstrap.
+App now also supports mobile devices and smaller screen sizes.

 Try it Out: https://ry2uko.github.io/trivia-game/